ymccathy/f1-pitstop-strategy-ml/README.md

 6. **Outputs CSV** with 22 clean columns, sorted and ready for ML training

 **Output:** A single CSV file with all race laps, features, and pit stop labels so that we do not need preprocessing needed.
 We can just train on top of it.

+## Summary of `train.ipynb`

+**Purpose**: we build and evaluate supervised models (logistic regression and LSTM) to predict whether a driver will pit on a given lap using the cleaned race-lap dataset.

+**What we did**:

+1. **Prepared model inputs**

+   a.
+Loaded the cleaned CSV output from data.py

+   b.
+Split data by driver into train, validation, and test sets

+   c.
+Standardized numeric features using a scaler fit on the training set

+   d.
+Formed race-long sequences (driver by race) for the LSTM model

+2. **Trained Logistic Regression (baseline)**

+   a.
+Uses only per-lap features (no sequence structure)

+   b.
+Fast to train and easy to interpret

+   c. strong performance:

+      - ROC-AUC: ~0.92

+      - PR-AUC: ~0.23

+3. Built and trained LSTM sequence model

+   a.
+Implemented custom PyTorch Dataset and collate_fn

+   b.
+Padded sequences and created masks for real lap entries

+   c.
+Used pack_padded_sequence to handle variable sequence lengths

+   d.
+Output a probability for each lap in the sequence

+   e.
+After debugging masking and shape mismatches, the LSTM trained correctly

+4. Final performance:

+   - ROC-AUC: ~0.58

+   - PR-AUC: ~0.04

+We evaluated both models and found that logistic regression clearly outperformed the LSTM model

+For this dataset, most pit-stop signal is already captured by static lap-level features (tire age, lap-time drop, compound, gaps).
+The LSTM does not gain additional predictive power from full race sequences, likely due to the rarity of pit laps, noisy lap-to-lap patterns, and missing team strategy context.

+**Second step ideas**:

+- expand dataset with more races

+- Try GRUs, temporal CNNs, or attention models